How to Level Up Your Agency With Enterprise SEO Metrics

 Source

-For example, if the enterprise client you are working with has a significant focus on lead gen, it’s important to not just report the number of leads that are generated but also tap into their CRM tools such as HubSpot or Salesforce to report on the quality of those leads.
-An enterprise client will be far happier with your services if you are able to deliver a solid volume of high-quality leads than they would if you deliver a bunch of empty leads that don't fill the funnel.
+For example, if the enterprise client you are working with has a significant focus on lead gen, it’s important to not just report the number of leads that are generated but also tap into their CRM tools to report on the quality of those leads from organic search.

-Visualize First, Then Explain
+2. Visualize First, Then Explain

 Your enterprise clients are going to be busy clients.
 Nine times out of ten, they'll want your reports to provide insights that can be absorbed quickly and easily.
+After all, they won't always have the time to delve into the nitty gritty of your SEO efforts.

 Data visualizations will help your team showcase your successes quickly with graphs and charts that highlight growth.
 Below that, you can provide deeper insights into what is working and what isn't, with some of the more granular details to support.